top of page

 It was equipped with an electrically-actuated idle jet cutoff solenoid.
 The wire to this solenoid had a nasty habit of falling off, thus causing the car to stall at inopportune times.
 This carburetor also had a dash-pot to slow the throttle return (the same dash-pot that was used on smogged DS21's with the Weber).

-This carburetor required a unique intake manifold since the bolt spacing on the mounting flange was different than that of the standard Solex 34 PB1C carburetor that had been used on all earlier D-Specials and ID19’s.
-The unique intake manifold created an interference with the fuel pump outlet spigot, thus requiring a unique fuel pump that has not been available for many years.
+It had a unique intake manifold since the bolt spacing on the mounting flange was different than that of the standard Solex 34 PB1C carburetor that had been used on all earlier D-Specials and ID19’s.
+This unique intake manifold creates an interference with some of the aftermarket fuel pumps.

-There is virtually zero technical information available flor the Solex 35 EISA but there a small amount buried in this service bulletin
+There is virtually zero technical information available for the Solex 35 EISA but I found a technical bulletin discussing how to adjust it HERE and a bit more about it HERE.

 We recently stumbled into a very original (un-modified) engine for a 1971/1972 D-special with the full compliment of USA smog equipment and the Solex 35 EISA carburetor (see photos).
 It is very rare to see all of this smog stuff still installed, since it had really crappy reliability.
 Most cars had all this stuff removed by the 1980's.